t420babe/demo-core/README.md

 - [ ] finished shaders MUST have all logic in their .frag file. no calling to external glsl lib files

+Rule: everything in lib can reference each other except for the t420babe folder. all functions should be pulled into at least the descent designs. dont waste your time on non-bangerz